Detailed Usages

 schemes/<N>/

-In each scheme directory, five directories (access_pattern, quotas, watermarks, filters, stats, and tried_regions) and two files (action and apply_interval) exist.
+In each scheme directory, five directories (access_pattern, quotas, watermarks, filters, stats, and tried_regions) and three files (action, target_nid and apply_interval) exist.

 The action file is for setting and getting the scheme’s action.
 The keywords that can be written to and read from the file and their meaning are same to those of the list on design doc.